onzelf/FCDL/README.md

 MIT  —  see  LICENSE.

-# 🤖 🚧 Work in Progress Human-Machine Collaboration in Federated Compute.
+# 🤖 🚧 Work in Progress Human-Machine Collaboration in Federated Compute FCDL v 2.0.

-The FCDL PoC is a simple demonstration of federated learning orchestration — it embodies the future of intent-driven computing where humans and machines collaborate to manage distributed systems.
+The FCDL1.0 PoC is a simple demonstration of federated learning orchestration — it embodies the future of intent-driven computing where humans and machines collaborate to manage complex distributed systems.

 |Role |Description|
 |---|----|